The Informational Observer in Relational Quantum Mechanics: Structural Coherence from Sequential Weak Values

-This atemporality makes SWVs especially well-suited for the emergence of the I-observer.
+This structural perspective is particularly relevant for the present proposal.
 Since the I-observer is not localised at a single moment but spread across time, we require a tool by which the I-observer can ensure the coherence of records across the relevant temporal span.
 This tool should be sensitive to temporal relations without being tied to any discrete moment.
-SWVs meet this requirement; they probe the internal structure of informational sequences without collapsing into a single measurement event.
+Because SWVs evaluate record sequences relative to both initial and final conditions, they provide precisely this kind of tool.
+They probe the internal structure of informational sequences without collapsing into a single measurement event.
+In this sense, the structural atemporality of SWVs mirrors the time-delocalised character of the I-observer herself.